 Final Conclusion

-So, what is grout?
+So, grout is grout?

 Grout is a vital material used to fill tile joints, strengthen tile installation, and protect surfaces from moisture and damage.
-Whether you use cement grout or epoxy grout, choosing the right type ensures durable and attractive tile work.
+Whether you use cement grouts or epoxy grout, choosing the right type ensures durable and attractive tile work.